• Skip to primary navigation

 Complete list of ingredients and amounts can be found in the recipe card below.

-• Oil – Use neutral flavored oil that is refined such as sunflower, grapeseed, safflower, avocado, rice bran, or canola oil.
-You can also use light olive oil that is not bitter, but avoid using extra virgin olive oil as it’s too strong in flavor and can be overpowering.
+• Oil – Use neutral-flavored oil that is refined, such as sunflower, grapeseed, safflower, avocado, rice bran, or canola oil.
+A light tasting or refined olive oil also works, but extra virgin olive oil can give the mayonnaise a strong or bitter flavor.

 Optional Ingredients

-How To Make Mayonnaise
+How to Make Mayonnaise with an Immersion Blender

 Collage of three images showing how to make homemade mayonnaise with a stick blender